GAQPanda/eLink/readme_EN.md

 ### Contributors

-Please read **CONTRIBUTING.md** to see the developers who contributed to the project.
+Please read **CONTRIBUTING.md** to find out who contributed to this project.

-#### How to participate in open source projects
+#### How to Participate in Open Source Projects

-Contributions make the open source community a great place to learn, inspire, and create.
+Contributing makes the open source community a great place to learn, inspire, and create.
 Any contribution you make is **very much appreciated**.

 1. Fork the Project